-The trowel is powered by an 11-hp or 13-hp gasoline engine.
-Refer to the engine owner's manual for engine operation and maintenance instructions.
-If the original manual becomes lost or damaged, please contact your nearest Multiquip dealer for a replacement.
+These trowels are equipped with gasoline engines (see Table 3 and Table 4) that range from 5.4 to 11 horsepower.
+Refer to the engine owner's manual for instructions regarding the operation and maintenance of your engine.
+If the original manual is lost or damaged, please contact your nearest Multiquip dealer for a replacement.